 A: Lower-income Medicare beneficiaries may receive financial assistance through Medicare’s Extra Help program.
 If you have difficulty paying for prescriptions, the Extra Help program – also known as the Low-Income Subsidy (LIS) – can make prescriptions and plan premiums more affordable than they would be with Medicare Part D alone.

 Your income and resources determine the level of help you receive.
-You’ll automatically receive Extra Help if you have both Medicare and Medicaid, the Medicare Savings Program, or Supplemental Security Income, or Medicare only but also a limited income (note that the levels of Extra Help are different depending on your eligibility category).
+You’ll automatically receive Extra Help if you have both Medicare and Medicaid, a Medicare Savings Program, or Supplemental Security Income, or Medicare only but also a limited income (note that the levels of Extra Help are different depending on your eligibility category).

 To be eligible for Extra Help, your income in 2022 cannot exceed $20,385 for an individual or $27,465 for a married couple living together.
 In addition, resources must not exceed $15,510 for an individual and $30,950 for married couples (the financial limits are higher if you have dependents living with you, or if you live in Alaska or Hawaii).

 Resources do not include your car or home, but do include stocks, bonds, and bank accounts.
 A recent law excludes some additional resources, making it easier for more beneficiaries to get Extra Help: life insurance policies don’t count as resources, and financial assistance you receive from friends or relatives to help pay your household expenses is not considered income.
 (The Social Security Administration has more details about what does and doesn’t count as resources).

-Enrollees who receive Extra Help in 2021 will pay no more than $3.70 for each generic drug and $9.20 for brand-name drugs.
+Enrollees who receive full Extra Help in 2021 will pay no more than $3.70 for each generic drug and $9.20 for brand-name drugs.
 This is a valuable benefit that the Social Security Administration estimates is worth an average of about $5,000 per year.
 For Extra Help enrollees with lower incomes who are also enrolled in Medicaid, copays are limited to $1.30 for generics and $4.00 for brand name drugs.